Customer:Queenstown Lakes District Council

 Fast Facts

-• Construct 11,000 m3 engineered gravel raft
+• Constructed 11,000 m3 engineered gravel raft

-• Build new 34 m diameter Clarifier
+• Built new 34 m diameter Clarifier

-• Build new 24 m x 80 m x 6.2 m MLE Reactor Tank
+• and 24 m x 80 m x 6.2 m MLE Reactor Tank

-• Decommission one oxidation pond
+• Decommission an oxidation pond

-Our project is the third (and final stage) of Queenstown Lakes District Council’s 20-year-long programme to transition the plant from the traditional Biological and Aerated Pond Treatment processes to the more effective and efficient ‘Activated Sludge Treatment’ method.
+Our project was the third (and final stage) of Queenstown Lakes District Council’s 20-year-long programme to transition the plant from the traditional Biological and Aerated Pond Treatment processes to the more effective and efficient ‘Activated Sludge Treatment’ method.

 Efficient Programming